Introduction to the InCountry Data Residency for Salesforce app

 InCountry User - can work within the InCountry interface and manage Salesforce objects.

-You need to assign regular Salesforce users to each the InCountry-specific user account depending on their roles within your organization.
+You need to assign regular Salesforce users to each InCountry-specific user account depending on their roles within your organization.
 Each user account can be associated with multiple users.
 Users who are not assigned to the InCountry Admin or InCountry User account will not be able to load the InCountry interface in Salesforce.

 From Setup, click Users and then select Permission sets.